jupytercloud-project/jupyterhub-libcloudspawner/README.md

 LibcloudSpawner enables JupyterHub to spwan single-user notebooks server inside fresh cloud instance.

 LibcloudSpawner is based on [Apache Libcloud](https://libcloud.apache.org/) which aims to provide an abstraction API for a lot of cloud providers.

-!!! note "For the moment, only OpenStack is supported"

-    Apache Libcloud provides the ability to manage resources in AWS, Google Cloud or Azure.
-But for the moment, only OpenStack is supported.
+Apache Libcloud provides the ability to manage resources in AWS, Google Cloud or Azure. **But for the moment, only OpenStack is supported**.

 ## Overview